gar1t/2015-10-09-citycode/slides.md

 ### Traditional Multiuser OS

-- Originally designed for terminal access
+- Originally designed for human based terminal access
 - Arrived on desktops in mid 90s
 - Used in the "cloud" (aka the Internet)